jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 1. Install [KAM](https://github.com/redhat-developer/kam/releases/latest) and put the downloaded binary into your `$PATH`

-1. Get the external image repository secret to authenticate image pushes on successful pipeline execution.
-See [this note for Quay.io](https://github.com/redhat-developer/kam/blob/master/docs/journey/day1/prerequisites/quay.md) to create a Robot Account with Write permission.
+1. If you are using an external image repository, get its secret to authenticate the `pipeline` service account to push image on successful pipeline execution.
+For Quay.io see [this note](https://github.com/redhat-developer/kam/blob/master/docs/journey/day1/prerequisites/quay.md) on how to create a Robot Account with Write permission.

     ![](./images/quay-robot.png)

-    then download the Kubernetes Secret definition to be defined in your cicd project.
+    download the Kubernetes Secret definition to be defined in your cicd project.

     ![](./images/quay-k8s-secret.png)